-This tutorial demonstrates how to get the checked, typed expressions tree (TAST)
+This tutorial demonstrates how to get the checked, typed expressions tree (TAST) for F# code and how to walk over the tree.

 This can be used for creating tools such as source code analyzers and refactoring tools.
+You can also combine the information with the API available from symbols.

 NOTE: The FSharp.Compiler.Service API is subject to change when later versions of the nuget package are published